Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

 This solution of eq.~(\ref{eq:locking_constraint}) indicates a positional relationship of the coupled, stressed, and locked zones (Fig.~\ref{fig:lcs_rel}).
 The coupling is one inside the locked zone and gradually decreases outside the locked zone, roughly inversely proportional to the square root of the distance from the locked zone tip.
-The stress concentrates around the locked zone tip, and the stressed zone is inside the locked zone.
-That is, the locked zone concentrates the stress around the\remove{ own} tip, deforms the matrix surrounding the tip, and slides the proximate unlocked zone.
+The stress concentrates around the locked zone tip, and the stressed zone is localized inside the locked zone.
+Briefly, the locked zone concentrates the stress around the tip, deforms the matrix surrounding the tip, and slides the proximate unlocked zone.
 Consequently, the boundary of the locked zone and the unlocked zone is located at the intersection of a highly coupled zone and a highly stressed zone.
 Since eq.~(\ref{eq:locking_constraint}) is based on a very robust equality of eq.~(\ref{eq:complementarity_stressingsliprates}) as shown in the previous subsection, this positional relationship is universally expected to interseismic frictional sliding.
+More precisely speaking, as expressed by the non-negativity of coupling and stressing in \citet{lindsey2021slip}, when the slip directions are invariant, stressing is positive inside the locked zone and zero outside, while coupling is full inside the locked zone and positive outside.